-- (3) caps on annual incentive plan payouts, limiting the upside potential when maximum performance is achieved: and - (4) time-based vesting of equity-based awards to motivate NEOs to focus on providing consistent results over the longer term.
+- (3) caps on annual incentive plan payouts, limiting the upside potential when maximum performance is achieved; and - (4) time-based vesting of equity-based awards to motivate NEOs to focus on providing consistent results over the longer term.

-Starting in 2018, additional risk mitigation policies were added, including the implementation of stock ownership guidelines, an anti-hedging policy and a clawback policy.
+Starting in 2018, additional risk mitigation policies were added, including the implementation of stock ownership guidelines and a clawback policy.